Editor's note: The contents of this story may be disturbing to some readers.

 Haviland, who on YouTube is vocal about his anti-abortion views, attended college in Boston until 2012.

-The federal complaint also includes a description of abortion-related messages Haviland is alleged to have sent or posted on the internet.
+The federal complaint against Haviland includes a description of abortion-related messages he is alleged to have sent or posted on the internet.

 Those messages included approximately 114 voice messages that he left overnight at a women’s medical center beginning April 4, and text messages he sent to an acquaintance that included the following: "It never was a Woman’s rights issue.
 It’s literally killing babies.
 That’s All it is, and We want you to stop it.
 Or we will kill you to do it.
 It’s that Serious.
 It’s not a Joke."
 In an internet posting allegedly written on March 29, prosecutors said Haviland wrote, "You guys are so evil and so brainwashed, I would kill every one of you with my bare hands—or AT LEAST kill every abortion doctor."